 Feeding your horse or pony can sometimes be confusing and getting the balance right can be tricky!
 In this article, we are going to explain the essential rules of feeding that are designed to enable the horse to digest feed efficiently and promote good gut health.
+One of the newest trends in feed is CBD Pellets for Horses, which have proven to be very effective, just as CBD use has been used as a supplement for humans.

 Feed Little And Often